Spring Detox Guide: Lighten Up After Winter

 Kapha types benefit most from spring cleansing and can handle the most vigorous approach.

-- Duration: 7 days for the core cleanse (can extend with practitioner guidance)
+- Duration: 7 days for the core cleanse (extend with practitioner guidance)

-- Kitchari: Make it drier with less water; add plenty of ginger, black pepper, and turmeric
+- Kitchari: Drier with less water.
+Add plenty of ginger, black pepper, turmeric.

 - Extra support: Dry brushing (garshana), steam therapy, kapalabhati breathing